Provably Convergent Primal-Dual DPO for Constrained LLM Alignment: Detailed Review of Related Work

-In this section, we give a more detailed review of related work.
+In this section, we give a detailed review of related work.

-With the extensive application of LLMs, the alignment of LLMs has received widespread attention in the AI community, which aims to make LLMs align with human preference and values, and become more helpful and harmless.
-RLHF~\cite{christiano2017deep,ouyang2022training} and DPO~\cite{rafailov2023direct} are two main algorithmic frameworks for LLM alignment.
+\paragraph{LLM Alignment.} With the extensive application of LLMs, the alignment of LLMs has received widespread attention in the AI research community, which aims to make LLMs align with human values and objectives.
+RLHF~\cite{ouyang2022training} and DPO~\cite{rafailov2023direct} are two main algorithmic frameworks for LLM alignment.
 RLHF first trains a reward model, and then applies RL algorithms with the learned reward model to fine-tune LLMs.
-DPO directly fine-tune LLMs using preference data, without explicitly training a reward model.
+DPO directly fine-tunes LLMs using preference data, without explicitly training a reward model.